crutcher/crutcher.github.io-source/source/_posts/blog/2023/05/Working-in-ZSpace.md

 are *ZSpace* objects, as are bounding regions selecting those coordinates, and morphisms or maps from one region to another.

-Though we could, in principle, simply call a coordinate an array of integers.
+Though we could, in principle, simply call a coordinate an array of integers;

-Performing any non-trivial index math on discrete location $n$-dimensional tensors requires libraries for representing and manipulating
+performing any non-trivial index math on discrete location $n$-dimensional tensors requires libraries for representing and manipulating these tensors.

 As I've been working on pieces of [Tapestry: Shardable Tensor Expression Environments](/Tapestry);
 most of the work has be focused on libraries for manipulating objects in ZSpace without spending